Saturday, April 27, 2024

 Its Renaissance architecture was funded by the Mayor of the Jewish Quarter: Mordechai Meisel.
 After his death, it achieved a Rococo façade.
 Steadfast through the centuries, it remains the center of the Czech Jewish Community.

 The Meisel (Maisel) family is an old Czech one, but their phenomenal wealth has mysterious origins.
 They were moneylenders to the Imperial Family of Austria, which ruled the Czechs.
 They belonged to the royal court as bankers, and that made them vital courtiers.
 They donated funds and were benefactors for the emperor’s wars.
 Mordechai married twice to wealthy women.
-Eva was his first spouse, and her money helped build the Jewish Town Hall, as well as the High Synagogue, which is adjacent (modelled on the one in Krakow, Poland).
+Eva was his first spouse, and her money helped build the Jewish Town Hall, as well as the High Synagogue, which is adjacent (modeled on the one in Krakow, Poland).
 He built it after the Great Fire of 1689, in an effort to revitalize the area.
 (The fire was started by France’s King Louis XIV because he liked the Turks and was dismayed that they were defeated in Austria.
 As he overspent, he didn’t care about his impoverished citizens, so he certainly didn’t care about the 150 Praguers who died as 800 buildings burned down).
-Mordechai’s second wedding to a wealthy woman named Frummet allowed him to build the Meisel Synagogue, as seen below.
+Mordechai’s second wedding to a wealthy woman named Frummet allowed him to build the Meisel Synagogue, seen below.

 It’s a national monument that is operated by the Jewish Museum of Prague, which was founded in 1906 to preserve 40,000 objects from Jewish families.
 During the Nazi Occupation, the museum was deemed valuable by Adolf Hitler, so it was saved—to be used as an exhibit of Judaism after the Nazis exterminated all of the Jews.
 The Nazis were defeated, and Jews continue to preserve their heritage.

-On a curvy lane, we encountered a small shop named Trdelnik & Coffee.
-As a freshly-baked snack, a trdelnik is easily found in Czech cities.
-However, Czechs don’t revere it because it’s not a true Czech recipe, yet commercialization popularized the recipe for tourists. trdelnik is a sweet delicate pastry that first gained prominence in Romania and Hungary, before spreading to Slovakia.
+As a freshly-baked snack, a trdelnik (chimney cake) is easily found in Czech cities.
+However, Czechs don’t revere it because it’s not a true Czech recipe, yet commercialization popularized the recipe for tourists.
+It is a sweet delicate pastry that first gained prominence in Romania and Hungary, before spreading to Slovakia.
 Strips of yeast dough are coiled around a cylinder (trdlo) that is rotated—essentially being spit-baked—over hot coals.
 After it puffs and cooks, the dough is moistened with melted butter and coated with cinnamon-sugar and chopped nuts.
-As a “street food”, it is prevalent in Prague—especially at food stalls and small kiosks in touristy areas.
-For customization, customers can get theirs filled with melted chocolate, Nutella, or ice cream.
-(Ice cream will melt fast, so avoid that).
-Lewis and I had no inclination to try a trdelnik.

 Where Paris Street joined Old Town Square, crowds gathered for an upcoming rally.
 At 16:00 (4pm) a Ukraine Rally was planned, hosted by President Pavel.